behemoth-namph/auto-generate-games/local-d402a8d9-4dd0-46e6-aad1-4a7334dea731/docs/SPEC.md

-# Subway Tile Solve
+# Patchwork Grid

 ## Meta

-**Game Name:** Subway Tile Solve
+**Game Name:** Patchwork Grid
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** Build a valid subway route on a 7x7 grid by sliding track tiles toward a connected path.
-Click a tile to pick it up and drag to a neighboring empty cell to move.
-AI places a tunnel obstacle periodically.
+**Core Mechanic:** Players move patch tokens across an 8x8 grid by selecting a patch and sliding it along a straight line into an empty slot, with taps or drags used to place patches.
 **Session Minutes:**
   - 5
-  - 15
+  - 20

 ## State